 If you attended our Autumn Edition this year, we want your feedback to help us with our planning

-The announcement of the winner was made by Sophy Henn, last year’s winning author and illustrator, who revealed the winner at a special Zoom event for schools with classes invited to log in.
+The winning book was announced by Karen Swann and Padmacandra, last year’s winning author and illustrator of The Tale of the Whale, who revealed the winner at a special Zoom event for schools with classes invited to log in.

 Di Smith, organiser of the Award and a Festival Trustee said: “The Award continues to grow both in terms of the numbers of schools who are keen to be involved and the engagement with children’s publishers who submitted a record number of books this year.
 It has really excited teachers in the city and it was wonderful to visit the schools to see them working with the books.

-“We plan to organise a virtual visit by the winning author and illustrator, Karen Swann and Padmacandra, to the participating schools before the end of the summer term.
+“We plan to organise a virtual visit by the winning author and illustrator, Alan Durant and Anna Doherty), to the participating schools before the end of the summer term.
 We know how important it is for children to meet the authors of books they read - a report published last year by The National Literacy Trust showed that reading enjoyment levels are markedly higher among those who said that they had a writer visit.”

 Derby Book Festival has always included a strong programme of events for children, families and schools.
-Each year the Festival organises Meet the Author events in Derby Theatre for the city’s 60 primary schools.
-In 2021 the events were live streamed to schools enabling around 8,000 children and teachers to watch them.
-This years.
-This year’s events with authors Onjali Q Rauf and Zanib Mian will be held in-person at Derby Theatre and will also be live streamed across Derby and Derbyshire with an aim of reaching over 10,000 children and teachers.
+Each year the Festival organises Meet the Author events, sponsored by local firm Cosy, in Derby Theatre for the city’s 60 primary schools.
+In 2022 the events were live streamed to schools across Derby and Derbyshire, enabling around 10,000 children and teachers to watch them.
+This year’s events will include the Children’s Laureate, poet and author Joseph Coelho and award-winning writer and former Derby school teacher, Lesley Parr.

 To find out more, visit the Festival website and sign up for more information.
 You can also follow the Festival on Twitter at: @DerbyBookFest and ‘like’ the Festival on Facebook: www.facebook.com/derbybookfestival